KeerthiKeswaran/Smart-Mobilized-Coffee-Making-Assistant-Gen-AI/README.md

 ---

 ## License
-This project is licensed under the Apachie-2.0 License - see the [LICENSE]file for details.
+This project is licensed under the Apache 2.0 License - see the [LICENSE] file for details.